ken-okabe/vanfs/README.md

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1713852091388.png)

-Since a VS Code user can close all tabs in the editor,  `vscode.window.activeTextEditor`  might become  `undefined` .
+Since *VS Code users can close all tabs in the editor,*   `vscode.window.activeTextEditor`  might become  `undefined` .

 The situation with  `vscode.window.activeTextEditor`  becoming  `undefined` is analogous to having  **an empty cell in a spreadsheet** .
 Both represent the absence of a value we might expect to be present.